cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-14.8-(blobless).md

 ## Required Reading

-While iOS firmware version 14.8 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n.
+While iOS firmware version 14.8 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n or unc0ver (depending on your device).
 However, this method will **expire on January 9th, 2022**.

 ::: danger

-Odysseyra1n only fully supports A8(X), A9, A10(X), and A11 devices on iOS 14.8.
+Odysseyra1n only fully supports A8(X), A9, A10(X), and A11 devices on iOS 14.8, and unc0ver only supports A12 and A13 iPhone's on 14.8.

 :::